How does LifeSkills support careers education in England?

 How can LifeSkills support my school/college’s careers provision?

-If you lead and coordinate delivery of careers and employability across your organisation, this presentation and delivery notes are packed with useful insights and tips so you can deliver to colleagues in your school, to help them embed employability into their subjects and departments.
+If you lead and coordinate delivery of careers and employability across your organisation, this Delivering employability skills across your school presentation and delivery notes are packed with useful insights and tips.
+You can deliver this to colleagues in your school, to help them embed employability into their subjects and departments and develop a consistent whole-school approach to preparing your young people for the future workplace.

 LifeSkills can help your school/college meet the Gatsby Benchmarks.
-Research by the Careers and Enterprise Company in 2020 found that schools are achieving an average of 3.7 benchmarks out of eight[1].
-A range of LifeSkills resources are aligned to the benchmarks, so they can help your school/college work towards achieving more of them.
+Research by the Careers and Enterprise Company in 2023 found that schools are achieving an average of 5.5 benchmarks out of eight[1].
+With over 150 hours of engaging lesson plans and resources, LifeSkills can be an integral part of your school in linking to the curriculum and achieving more of the benchmarks.
 Download our helpful Gatsby mapping guide to find content that can help.

 How does LifeSkills support students with diverse needs?